openvnf/cgw/README.md

 All available endpoints are described in the [official rclone documentation](https://rclone.org/commands/rclone_move/).
 An [inotify](https://linux.die.net/man/1/inotifywait)-pattern is watching for captures, moving them from the directory `/data/finished`.

+This container example-configuration enables authorisation through username and password:
 ```yaml
 rclone:
   enabled: true